Bibhas07/Imdb/README.md

 This project is licensed under the MIT License, which means you can use, modify, and distribute it freely.
 See the LICENSE file for more details.

-Contact
-If you have any questions or suggestions regarding this project, feel free to contact us at your_email@example.com.
-We'd love to hear from you!

 Happy movie searching! 🍿